 At the reception I just had to write everyone's name on the other side as they lined up before me, patiently waiting to get to the grub.
 Yep, I did arts & crafts on my wedding day.
 It was fun, and the mugs were a hit, as well as the soup buffet.

-Most anticipated part of any wedding reception, right?
+Most anticipated part of any wedding reception is the cake, right?

 Jason and I made the snowman and snowwoman cake toppers out of sculpey polymer clay.
 Making the most out of what you have, we also recycled more of our Christmas decor and brought over the gingerbread houses we made.
 I didn't even know what the cake was going to look like.
 Jason's Mom ordered it from her favorite bakery, and I must say, it was perfect.